 5. Batch create and pin consistently

 Pinterest rewards consistency over time.
 Batch-creating pins — setting aside time to create several at once and scheduling or spreading them out — is far more sustainable than trying to pin every day.
 The goal is regular presence over the long term, not a single burst of activity.
-This is how Pinterest for Substack becomes a system rather than a chore.
+This is how Pinterest for Substack can become a system that sends your Substack readers and subscribers.

 What to expect: a realistic timeline